PhonieZ/Marts-Space-Modpack-Fix-Squared/README.md

 This fix no longer works, however, I am working on a better alternative.

-If you need to update to Space Exploration 0.6.x, got to the link below for a guide, and go to the link above if house waterfilling isn't working for you: https://spaceexploration.miraheze.org/wiki/Updating_to_Space_Exploration_v0.6.x
+If you need to update to Space Exploration 0.6.x, go to the link below for a guide, and go to the link above if house waterfilling isn't working for you: https://spaceexploration.miraheze.org/wiki/Updating_to_Space_Exploration_v0.6.x

 Finally, big credits to Slikk for making the Seoh fix: